OpenStackOnRaPi/ostackinstall/README.md

 ## 3. Raspberry Pi preparation

 The following has to be done for each Rasppbery Pi in your cluster.
 The instructions will be given one by one, but you are free to gather them in bash scripts if you wish (sometimes a reboot is needed so you will have to prepare a couple of such scripts or you could prepare Ansible playbook to automate the installation completely, but how to do it is out of the scope of this guide).
-The configurations include two phases: system configuration (inslalls, upgrades, etc.) and configuration of the network configuration.
+The configurations include two phases: system configuration (installs, upgrades, etc.) and host network configuration (networkd, netplan).

 ### RaPi system configuration